fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_global.html.markdown

 * `wad_affinity` - Affinity setting for wad (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `ips_affinity` - Affinity setting for IPS (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx; allowed CPUs must be less than total number of IPS engine daemons).
 * `miglog_affinity` - Affinity setting for logging (64-bit hexadecimal value in the format of xxxxxxxxxxxxxxxx).
+* `syslog_affinity` - Affinity setting for syslog (hexadecimal value up to 256 bits in the format of xxxxxxxxxxxxxxxx).
 * `url_filter_affinity` - URL filter CPU affinity.
 * `ndp_max_entry` - Maximum number of NDP table entries (set to 65,536 or higher; if set to 0, kernel holds 65,536 entries).
 * `br_fdb_max_entry` - Maximum number of bridge forwarding database (FDB) entries.